Saint Lucia: 20th century

 Universal suffrage was introduced in 1951 and elections were held the same year.
-In 1958, Saint Lucia joined the West Indies Federation, although the federation was dissolved just years later in 1962.
+In 1958, Saint Lucia joined the West Indies Federation, although the federation was dissolved just a few years later in 1962.
 In 1967, Saint Lucia became one of the six members of the West Indies Associated States, with internal self-government.
 Independence was peacefully gained in 1979 under Sir John Compton of United Workers Party, with the island remaining within the British Commonwealth, keeping then-Queen Elizabeth II as Monarch, represented locally by a Governor-General.

 Post-independence era

-Despite leading the country to independence, Compton's initial term as Prime Minister lasted only a few months, being defeated by the Saint Lucia Labour Party (SLP) under Allan Louisy in the 1979 Saint Lucian general election.
+Despite leading the country to independence, Compton's initial term as prime minister lasted only a few months, being defeated by the Saint Lucia Labour Party (SLP) under Allan Louisy in the 1979 Saint Lucian general election.
 In 1980, Hurricane Allen struck the island, destroying much of its infrastructure and reducing economic growth.
 Compton returned to power after the 1982 Saint Lucian general election after much instability during the labour government's term.
-During Compton's 2nd time as the island's leader, banana exports significantly increased and easily became the nation's main source of revenue.
-There were also improvements to infrastructure, and education was expanded to rural areas.
-Saint Lucia was also key to the US invasion of Grenada.
-During the 90s and 2000s, the nation's economy began shifting away from agriculture to tourism under the leadership of Kenny Anthony.
-The 9/11 attacks saw the deaths of 2 Saint Lucians, and caused an economic slowdown in the country, although growth remained decent until the beginning of the Great Recession.
-The recession, as well as the landfall of Hurricane Tomas in 2010, led to slow economic growth during the early 2010s, although the economy picked up during the later part of the decade and avoided contraction until 2020, after the Covid-19 pandemic caused major economic issues globally.
+During Compton's second term as the island's leader, banana exports significantly increased and became the nation's main source of revenue.
+There were improvements to infrastructure, and education was expanded to rural areas.
+Saint Lucia was key to the US invasion of Grenada.
+During the 1990s and 2000s, the nation's economy began shifting from agriculture to tourism under the leadership of Kenny Anthony.
+The 9/11 attacks in the United States in 2001 killed two Saint Lucians, and caused an economic slowdown, although moderate growth continued until the Great Recession.
+The recession, as well as the landfall of Hurricane Tomas in 2010, led to slow economic growth during the early 2010s, although the economy picked up during the later part of the decade and avoided contraction until 2020, after the COVID-19 pandemic caused major economic issues globally.

+In June 2016, the United Workers Party (UWP), led by Allen Michael Chastanet, won 11 of the 17 seats in the general election, ousting the St Lucia Labour Party (SLP) of the incumbent Prime Minister Kenny Anthony.
+However, Saint Lucia Labour Party won the next election in July 2021, meaning its leader Philip J Pierre became the ninth Prime Minister of Saint Lucia since independence.

 Geography

 Saint Lucia has a total area of 617 square kilometers (238 sq mi).
 As a volcanic island, Saint Lucia is very mountainous, with its highest point being Mount Gimie, at 950 m above sea level.
 The Pitons, two mountainous volcanic plugs, form the island's most famous landmark.
-Saint Lucia is also home to the world's only drive in volcano, the Sulphur Springs.
+Saint Lucia is also home to the world's only drive-in volcano, the Sulphur Springs.
 There are a number of small islands off the coast, the largest of which are the Maria Islands, located in the south-east of the island.

-Saint Lucia lies between latitude 14° N and longitude 61° W. The population tends to be concentrated around the coast, with the interior more sparsely populated, due to the presence of dense forests.
-Many species are endemic to the island, including the Anolis luciae, a species of lizard, and the Boa orophias, a species of boid snake.
+Saint Lucia lies at latitude 14° N and longitude 61° W. The population tends to be concentrated around the coast, with the interior more sparsely populated, due to the presence of dense forests.